 With your multimeter in Volts DC mode probe the DK GRN/RD wire of the MAP sensor connector.
-The DK GRN/RED wire connects to the MAP sensor terminal labeled with the number 3 (in the illustration above).
+The DK GRN/RED wire connects to the MAP sensor connector terminal labeled with the number 3 (in the photo above).

 You'll need to use a tool like a wire piercing probe to access the signal inside the wire.
 To see what a wire piercing probe looks like, go here: Wire Piercing Probe.